tasminkhanelec-cmd/rf-signal-jammer-2023/README.md

 - Mumtahina Islam Sukanya (Lecturer)

 **Note:** This is a hardware design project - no traditional source code files are included.

+## ⚠️ Legal Disclaimer
+This project is for **educational and research purposes only**.
+RF jammers are illegal in most countries for civilian use.
+This was completed as part of university coursework at Bangladesh University of Engineering and Technology (BUET).

 ## 🔗 References